Curious about how to make a DIY t-shirt with heat transfer vinyl?

 Any vinyl cutter will work on heat transfer vinyl for t-shirts.

-Which heat transfer vinyl is the best to iron on shirts?
+Which heat transfer vinyl should I use on shirts?

 Is cutting HTV different than regular vinyl?